KaiserWerk/KLog/README.md

 KLog is a very basic logging library which allows leveled logging (debug, info, warn, error) and supports multiple and custom writers.
 By default, a new instance of the logger has a ``ConsoleWriter``.
 A FileWriter can be easily added.

-The is an interface available called `LogWriter` which allows you to implement your own writer
+The is an interface available called `ILogWriter` which allows you to implement your own writer

 ## Basic Example